appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 ## Prismatic joints

 In this benchmark, we have X prismatic joints attached in a way that forms several independent chains.
 Lower joint limits have been enabled

+---

+This article was inspired from the [Announcing the Rapier physics engine](https://www.dimforge.com/blog/2020/08/25/announcing-the-rapier-physics-engine/) post.